Vinskky/PinballGame/README.md

 - Music and FX are differents.
 - No animations.
 - No combos.
-- No changes of levels.
+- No changes of scenes.

+### Known bugs

+- Sometimes game crashes in debug mode(F1 enabled).
+We think it's because we are destroying pollygons and creating them to make changes on game for the map.